-- What exactly have you done in your sample data analysis project X on a date Y?
+- What exactly did you do in your data analysis project X on date Y?

-We all probably do some level of version control with our files, documents, and even data files, but without a version control system (VCS) we do it in an ad-hoc manner:
+We all probably do some level of version control with our files, documents, and even data – but without a version control system (VCS), we do it in an ad-hoc manner:

-So, in general, VCSs help track versions of digital artifacts such as code (scripts, source files), configuration files, images, documents, and data – both original or generated (as outcome of the analysis).
+In general, a VCS helps you track versions of digital artifacts, such as code (scripts, source files), configuration files, images, documents, and data – both original or derived (e.g., the outcome of an analysis).
 With proper annotation of changes, a VCS becomes the lab notebook for changing content in the digital world.
-Since all versions are stored, VCS makes it possible to provide any previous version at any later point in time.
-You can thus see how it can be important for reproducing previous results – if your work’s history is stored in a VCS, you just need to get a previous version of your materials and carry out the analysis using it.
+Since all versions are stored, VCS makes it possible to provide any previous version at a later point in time.
+You can see how this is critical for reproducing previous results – if your work’s history is stored in a VCS, you just need to get a previous version of your materials to reproduce an earlier analysis.
 You can also recover a file which you mistakenly removed since a previous version would be contained within your VCS, so no more excuses like “the cat ate my source code”.
-For those features alone it is worth placing any materials you produce and care about under some appropriate VCS.
+These features alone make it worthwhile to place any materials you produce and care about under an appropriate VCS.

 Besides tracking changes, another main function of a VCS is collaboration.
-VCSs are typically used not only locally but across multiple hosts.
-Any modern VCS supports transfer and aggregation of versions of (or changes to) your work among collaborators.
-By using some public services (such as GitHub) you can also make them available to other online services (such as travis-ci) that can be configured to react to any new change you introduce and to perform prescribed actions.
-Integration with such services, which allows data to be automatically reanalyzed and verified for expected results, provides another big benefit for guaranteeing correct computations and reproducibility.
+Any modern VCS supports transfer and aggregation of changes to your work among collaborators.
+Public versioning and collaboration services (such as GitHub) allow you to integrate other online services (such as travis-ci) that can be configured to automatically evaluate any new changes.
+Integration with such services, which allow data to be automatically reanalyzed and verified for expected results, plays an important role in reproducibility.

 External teaching materials

-To gain good general working knowledge of VCSs and Git, please go through the following lessons and a tutorial:
+To gain good general working knowledge of VCSs and Git, please go through the following lessons/tutorials:

 - (very optional, since this module is Git-based) Software Carpentry: Version Control with Mercurial (full: 4h)